Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-for pure KMS states represented by the profiles $\xx^{j|\b}$ and $\xx^{j'|\b}$ at the same inverse temperature $\b$.
-Indeed, $P(j,j',\b)\in [0,1]$ has a simple practical meaning: it measures the degree to which flow patterns within the network remain similar whether the flow of information is driven by the interaction profile of neuron $j$ or $j'$.
-In statistical physical terms, $P$ is the probability of guessing the correct state of the system at inverse temperature $\b$ if we know that it is in the pure state represented by either $\xx^{j|\b}$ of $\xx^{j'|\b}$.
-A larger $P(j,j',\b)$ means information flow does not significantly change from one state to the other, whereas lower values imply significant differences in flow patterns between both states.
-In other words, $P$ effectively quantifies the extent to which two information flow networks corresponding to two states are symmetric.
-To illustrate this, we consider in Fig.~\ref{fig:transition} a set of neuron pairs to measure the level of left/right (or anterior/posterior) symmetry in various neuron classes.
+Fig.~\ref{fig:transition} shows left/right (or anterior/posterior) symmetry in selected neuron classes.
+The fact that $P$ tends to $1$ at $T_c$ for all the neuron pairs illustrates the critical behavior of the equilibrium at this temperature; \ie, all KMS states converge to a common state at $T_c$.

 We observe a high level of left-right symmetry in command interneuron classes.
 Whereas, the posterior touch sensory neurons PLML and PLMR have highly asymmetric outgoing neuronal interactions, in agreement with the fact that PLML is more selective than its right counterpart (cf. Fig.~\ref{fig:entropy}c).
-Moreover, that $P$ tends to $1$ at $T_c$ for all the neuron pairs illustrates the critical behavior of the equilibrium at this temperature---\ie, all KMS states converge to the unique state at $T_c$.
+Moreover, that $P$ tends to $1$ at $T_c$ for all the neuron pairs illustrates the critical behavior of the equilibrium at this temperature--\ie, all KMS states converge to the unique state at $T_c$.